AutoScheduleJS/cake-time/specs/specs.md

 - After suggestion: let user confirm the confection time (with eventually upward preparation, and rest time), to be ready for tea time (default, could be changed)
 - After confirming time: Dialog: You can review the shopping list and instructions or leave the app - you will be notified when it's Cake Time!
 - After confirming time or when launching the app: shopping list for the next event,
-  - user can still access options to edit participants
+  - user can still modify quantities
+    - user can match quantities with specific pan size
     - user can ask additional "slice" to the cake (default match eaters)
     - when it makes sense, user can choose the size of one slice
   - user can cross items already owned (=> user has at least the quantity required.
 If slice are added the item is uncrossed ; displaying only the difference could be confusing).
   - allow user to indicate that he already own a product of one sub-recipe (eg: the dough.
 Could be done elsewhere): this will remove from the shopping list items from this sub-recipe + remove the instructions of this sub-recipe.
   - user can long press to set the quantity owned (slider from 0 to +20% required)